A Dynamic Matching Framework for Faster Child Adoptions: IV Simulation Results

-We compare HPDA, CRDA, and HEDA against sequential DA.
-In the future, we will contrast each mechanism against observed outcomes and note their individual strengths and weaknesses.
+We compare each centralized mechanisms against decentralization.
 Our outcomes focus on three measures: cumulative placements, cumulative child waiting costs, and the percentage of placed homes with justified envy at the time of placement.
-We count a home $h$ that accepts its placement at time $t$ as having justified envy, saying that $h \in J(t)$, if $\Hat{V}_h(c) > \Hat{V}_h(\mu_t(h))$ and $U_c(h) > U_c(\mu_t(c))$ for any $c \in C(t)$ such that $\mu_t(c) \neq c$.
-The number of placed home with justified envy at $t$ is $|J(t)|$.
-Fixing some $\mathbf{a}(T)$, at some time $t'$, the last measure is $(\sum_{t=1}^{t'} |J(t)|) / A^H(t')$.
+Fixing some $m_t$, the number of placed home with justified envy on $\mu_k \in m_t$ is $|J(k)|$.
+At some time $k \leq t$, the last measure is $\sum_{i=1}^{k} |J(i)| / H(i|m_{i-1})$.

-For each simulation, we run HPDA, CRDA, HEDA, and sequential DA on the same market.
-We set HEDA's endowments at a width of $\Bar{V}/4$ for the first four months, then the width reduces to $w_h$ for all future months.
-We run 5 simulations for every $K$-bias and for $K$-variance type, averaging over all simulations\footnote{We plan to run 100 simulations per type after fine-tuning the paper.}.
-The results for cumulative placements are in Figures \ref{fig:placements-bias} and \ref{fig:placements-var}.
+For each simulation, we run each mechanism on the same market.
+We set HEDA's endowments at a width of $1/3$ for the first three months, then the width reduces to $w_h$ for all future months.
+We run simulations for every market $m \in M$ and average over all simulations in our graphs.
+Our simulations create four three-way panels where an outcome $Y_{m,t,q}$ depends on the market $m$, time period $t$, and the mechanism $q$, and each panel is for a different preference type.

+Averaging across our one hundred markets in Table \ref{tab:estimator-fit}, the matchmaker's estimator has consistently high RMSE and consistently negative $R^2$, meaning that the sample mean achieves a closer fit than the estimator.
+However, our heuristic estimator approximates preferences that decrease as child age increases.
+The correlation coefficient $\rho$ demonstrates a strong fit for vertical and mixed preferences.
+Horizontal preferences do not correlate strongly with the estimator.